 Fargo (and Moorhead, Minnesota)

 Fargo is the largest city in North Dakota.
 In combination with neighboring Moorhead, Minnesota, it is the educational and cultural capital of the region.
-The city is home to colleges, arts, music, and theater groups; museums (including the Plains Art Museum, the Rouke Center for the Arts, and the Hjemkomst Center).
+The city is home to colleges, arts, music, and theater groups; museums (including the Plains Art Museum and the Hjemkomst Center).

 - Get inspired at the Plains Art Museum